Growing parsley indoors allows you to have a ready supply of this culinary herb year-round.

 Drying parsley takes away most of its flavor, but is a convenient way to keep this common herb on hand.
 Here's how to dry parsley: Cut off stems and tie in 1 inch bunches with string, leaving a loop for hanging.
 Hang them upside down and allow them to dry naturally in a cool, dry, dark place.
 Want to dry them in a hurry?
 Microwave them.
 Place several sprigs on a paper towel, cover with another paper towel and microwave at full power for about 2 minutes.

-Fertilizer: Feed spring through fall with a balanced fertilizer.
+Fertilizer: Feed spring through fall with a water-soluble fertilizer.

 Propagation: Seeds.
 Growing parsley from seed is a slow process because the seeds are slow to germinate.
-Soak them in warm water overnight before planting to speed up the process.
+Soak seeds in warm water overnight before planting to speed up the process.
+Use a seed starting mix, kept lightly moist.
+Use a seedling heat mat, if needed, to maintain an even 70°F/21°C temperature night and day.
+It's a good idea to use artificial lights (See "Light" above) for seed starting.
 Sprouting can take up to 3 weeks.